 This quick chili recipe comes together in a flash!
-Out of a Can Chili goes from stove to table in 15 minutes so it’s perfect for busy nights.
+Out of a can chili goes from stove to table in 15 minutes so it’s perfect for busy nights.

-Return the meat to the same pot.
+Drain and return the meat to the same pot.
 No need to dirty another one!

 - Not a beef eater?
 Swap out the beef for ground turkey or chicken.